 In 2013, our Chief Executive Officer and Chief Financial Officer proposed, and the Board of Directors approved, a pay program that eliminated base salaries and incentive cash compensation for the Chief Executive Officer and Chief Financial Officer to help the company manage the cash expenses.
 In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant developed a program that was comprised of equity awards and the opportunity to participate in standard employee benefits based on delivering a market-based compensation program, aligned with the long-term value created for our stockholders.
-The structures negotiated and proposed by the Compensation Committee were first implemented in 2013 as a one-year policy.
-The same arrangements related to cash compensation continued since then through 2018.
+The structures negotiated and proposed by the Compensation continued since then through 2018.
 Given the numerous years during which Dr. Hunkapiller and Ms. Barnes agreed to forgo cash compensation, and given significant changes anticipated in connection with the then pending merger with Illumina, as previously disclosed, the Board decided to revisit the compensation arrangements for these executive officers.
 As discussed further below, the Board reinstated base salary and cash incentive opportunities as additional key elements of compensation for our Chief Executive Officer and Chief Financial Officer under our 2019 executive compensation program.